JRHaven/Weather-Displayer/README.md

 You may also want to change line 537 in `main.py` from `os.system("clear")` to `os.system("cls")`.

 ### MacOS
 I am not familiar with MacOS, nor do I have a Mac to test this on.
+Similar to Windows, **I cannot guarantee any sort of stable functionality when running on anything other than
-Basically install Python, Cowsay, Flask, and Requests, then download the project.
+Linux**.
+As for installation, you basically install Python, Cowsay, Flask, and Requests, then download the project.

 ### Linux
 Not much setup should be needed on Linux, the vast majority of distros already have Python installed.
 But if you don't, run: